Fandom-Entry-pass/fandom-entry-pass/README.md

 ## Frontend Configuration

 The frontend reads sensitive values from a runtime configuration file.
-Copy `config.example.js` to `config.js` and provide your own values:
+Copy `config.example.js` to `config.js` and provide your own values.
+API calls use the same origin by default; set `API_BASE` if your backend lives elsewhere:

 ```js
 // config.js